 Meliola pseudosasae I. Hino, Bull.
 Faculty of Agriculture, Yamaguchi University 9: 882 (1958)

-Material examined: CHINA, Xishuangbanna, on living leaves of Sasa borealis (Pinaceae), 22 November 2015, R. Phookamsak, Xb002 (MFLU 16-2136, in KIB, reference specimen designated here).
+Material examined – CHINA, Xishuangbanna, on living leaves of Sasa borealis (Pinaceae), 22 November 2015, R. Phookamsak, Xb002 (MFLU 16-2136, in KIB, reference specimen designated here).

-brown ascospores as in the protologue.
+Notes – Our fresh specimen is similar to Meliola pseudosasae both in the host (Sasa borealis) and morphology.
+It has hyphal setae with 2–3 arms and with 2–4 branches at the apex, superficial hyphae with hyphopodia and 4-septate, brown ascospores as in the protologue.
 We were unable to isolate our specimen in culture, thus, DNA was extracted from ascomata and ascospores directly.
-Phylogenetic analysis indicate that our collection clusters with members of Meliolaceae within the subclass Meliolomycetidae, Sordariomycetes.
+Phylogenetic analysis indicates that our collection clusters with members of Meliolaceae within the subclass Meliolomycetidae, Sordariomycetes.
 Meliola pseudosasae is related to M. clerodendricola Henn. strain, which was published as a reference specimen by Hongsanan et al. (2015b).
 Asteridiella, Appendiculella and Endomeliola species clustered with Meliola species.
 Thus, further molecular data are needed to clarify if they are polyphyletic.
 We designate our collection as a reference specimen (sensu Ariyawansa et al. 2014b).

 d Setae. e Vertical section of ascoma. f Superficial hyphae. g, h Ascospores.
-Scale bars d, e = 50 μm, f = 10 μm, g, h = 20 μm.
+Scale bars: d, e = 50 μm, f = 10 μm, g, h = 20 μm